H. Beam Piper: Paratime

 A much shorter series of alternate history stories is Piper's Paratime sequence, collected in Paratime, followed by the novel Lord Kalvan of Otherwhen.
 These stories concern the Paratime Police, a law enforcement outfit from a parallel world which has learned how to move between timelines.
 They jealously guard the secret, even as they mine other worlds for their resources.
 Notably, it appears that humans are in fact Martian refugees who escaped a calamity on their home planet and migrated to Earth.

-Unlike many alternate histories, these stories tend to focus on points of divergence far back in the past.
+Unlike many alternate histories which focus on recent historical events, these stories tend to focus on points of divergence far back in the past.
 For instance, Lord Kalvan involves a police officer who is accidentally transported to a world where the ancestors of modern Europeans failed to move into Europe.
 Instead, the nomadic tribes migrated across Asia and into North America.
 The people living on the eastern coast of North America in this novel settled the area from the west, and still live in a medieval society.

 Many readers point towards the short story "Genesis" (anthologized in The Worlds of H. Beam Piper) to suggest that the Terro-Human Future History universe is in fact an alternate world in the Paratime universe, where the Martians' escape from Mars resulted in their forgetting their heritage and having to start over.
 However, in several letters to friends and in an article published in a fan magazine, Piper himself listed the true Paratime stories, and he never identified "Genesis" as one.
 On the other hand, "He Walked Around The Horses" is referenced in "Police Operation" so that is a sidebar story to the series.

-By the same token, in spite of Piper's lack of explicit stipulation, "Omnilingual" (1957) — which concerns a near-future scientific expedition to Mars under the aegis of an international Earth government — may also be a Paratime story.
+Similarly, Piper's story "Omnilingual" (1957), which concerns a near-future scientific expedition to Mars under the aegis of an international Earth government, may also be a Paratime story.
 The scientists and scholars involved in this effort are found in medias res excavating the ruins of the advanced human civilization which had been gradually destroyed on the fourth planet some 50,000 years before.
 In "Omnilingual" there is no mention of the northern hemisphere's thermonuclear devastation as a result of the NATO/Communist "cold war" kindled into an orgy of extermination by the impact of an antimatter meteorite, which was detailed by Piper in his story "The Answer" (1959).
 Throughout the Terro-Human Future History, that conflict and the destruction wrought across the nations of the First and Second Worlds is pervasive as an explanation of the precise manner in which the home planet's culture (by way of South America, Australia, and South Africa in particular) comes to influence the planets of Piper's Federation and Empire.